This week, for the second time on Chat With Traders, my guest is Morad or better known as; Futures Trader 71.

 I want to mention that investing in futures in not suitable for everybody but at the same time we want to make sure that we slow someone down.
 If you have a broker who’s very anxious to quote you a commission, to give you your login and password and that broker is gone and they’re not doing anything for you, they’re not informing you, they’re not helping you trade better, they’re not intervening – this is a typical structure that I see in our industry and this is what we’re changing.

 We want it to be a more personal thing.
 Name anyone in a chat room out of 200 some odd people that are in there on a daily basis out of more than 2000 accounts – I’m able to tell you something about that person, I’m able to tell you what their general performance issues are, are they chatty?
 Are they not focused?
 Are they focused?
 This is what we want, we want more and more of a community based structure and if your broker could offer that – great.
-If they can’t, Stage 5 is ready and willing.
-Not to sound like a commercial but that’s an important thing for me and that’s, by the way, is what’s available to professionals.

 When I went and started my prop shop at Advantage Futures when they first started in 2004, that’s what I got.
 I got the Senior VP making sure he knew who I was and who the names of every one of my traders and made sure I got the best pricing I could and made sure we’re comfortable while we rented office space within their office, had the best connections possible, had the best servers possible.